 Guest stars played pivotal roles in advancing many of The Next Generation’s most memorable and entertaining narratives.
-Narrowing them down to a top ten is a pretty tall order, especially considering who qualifies as a “guest star” has long been open to interpretation.
+Narrowing them down to a Top 10 is a pretty tall order, especially considering who qualifies as a “guest star” has long been open to interpretation.
 Recurring characters like Q, Guinan, Ro, and Lwaxana Troi became such integral components to the overall Next Gen storyline that I can’t classify them as guests.
 This list instead is filled with talented actors and other notable figures who beamed on board for one- or two-off arcs.
 Whether fan favorites, Nielsen darlings, or showcases of star power, these guest stars left lasting impressions long after leaving the Enterprise-D.

-Playing the titular rogue in season two’s “The Outrageous Okona,” Campbell beams over from his malfunctioning cargo ship and gets right to cracking jokes and making dates with the transporter operator (Teri Hatcher).
+Playing the titular rogue in Season 2's “The Outrageous Okona,” Campbell beams over from his malfunctioning cargo ship and gets right to cracking jokes and making dates with the transporter operator (Teri Hatcher).
 Soon at the center of a he said/she said/he said interplanetary scandal, Campbell is every bit the alluring scoundrel.
 It’s easy to see how he came this close to being cast as Riker.
 Campbell’s gone on to success in films like The Rocketeer and the ABC hit Once and Again, but “Okona” remains a dashing and funny sci-fi installment (and also manages to squeeze in Whoopi Goldberg as Guinan and Saturday Night Live alum Joe Piscopo as a Holodeck comic in its B-plot).

-Portraying a beloved character over the span of multiple decades is no small feat, but Doohan also makes it look easy when Chief Engineer Montgomery Scott appears in season six’s “Relics.”
+Portraying a beloved character over the span of multiple decades is no small feat, but Doohan also makes it look easy when Chief Engineer Montgomery Scott appears in Season 6’s “Relics.”
 In what was the highest Nielsen-rated episode of the season, the Enterprise’s away team finds him maintained within a transporter signal aboard a ship that’s been missing for 75 years.
 “Relics,” listed as one of the best TNG episodes by both Variety and The Hollywood Reporter, includes a touching moment between two engineering titans.
 “I’ve always found that a ship is only as good as the engineer who takes care of her,” Scotty tells Geordi, “and from what I can see, the Enterprise is in good hands.”

-As Ensign Robin Lefler, a spirited, plucky keeper of tenets, Judd is a whiz in engineering, frequently dropping life lessons in season five’s “The Game.”
+As Ensign Robin Lefler, a spirited, plucky keeper of tenets, Judd is a whiz in engineering, frequently dropping life lessons in Season 5’s “The Game.”
 Wil Wheaton is also back as Wesley Crusher, on holiday from Starfleet Academy.
 Despite the distractions of young love, Judd’s engaging Lefler and Wesley find themselves investigating a mysterious and addictive video game taking over the ship (Lefler Law #17: “When all else fails, do it yourself.”).
 Rumor has it there was room for more Lefler on The Next Generation, but it never materialized, and Judd was on her way to starring in films like Where the Heart Is and Double Jeopardy.

 Have you ever wondered what Albert Einstein, Sir Isaac Newton, and Professor Stephen Hawking might say to one another during a game of poker?
-Data did, and so the illustrious trio (including the real professor) joined him on the Holodeck in the opener to season six’s “Descent – Part I.” In what is still the only Star Trek guest spot by a person playing himself, Hawking revels in his part, especially when getting in a friendly jab at the man who discovered gravity: “Not the apple story again!”
+Data did, and so the illustrious trio (including the real professor) joined him on the Holodeck in the opener to Season 6’s “Descent – Part I.” In what is still the only Star Trek guest spot by a person playing himself, Hawking revels in his part, especially when getting in a friendly jab at the man who discovered gravity, “Not the apple story again!”
 Long a fan of the Trek series, the distinguished chair of mathematics at Cambridge University inquired about appearing on TNG while on a visit to the Paramount lot.
 Who’d he ask about the gig?
 His host for the day, Leonard Nimoy!

-Season six’s “Second Chances” is full of many things — deep-space yoga, two Rikers — but it also features a cameo by a pioneering NASA astronaut.
+Season 6’s “Second Chances” is full of many things — deep-space yoga, two Rikers — but it also features a cameo by a pioneering NASA astronaut.
 Waiting to beam down to Nervala IV, Worf, Will Riker, and Thomas Riker are given an update about their transport window by Lt.
 Junior Grade Palmer, as played by Mae Jemison.
 In 1992, Jemison became the first African-American woman in space when she flew aboard the shuttle Endeavour as a science mission specialist.
 A longtime Star Trek fan, Jemison was offered the guest spot opportunity when LeVar Burton, who directed “Second Chances,” learned that she loved the show.
-Though her time onscreen is brief, it’s a sweet moment celebrating a trailblazer in the exploration of space.
+Though her time on-screen is brief, it’s a sweet moment celebrating a trailblazer in the exploration of space.

-Echoes of McCarthyism run through season four’s “The Drumhead,” which features the legendary Simmons playing an admiral in search of a saboteur aboard the Enterprise.
+Echoes of McCarthyism run through Season 4’s “The Drumhead,” which features the legendary Simmons playing an admiral in search of a saboteur aboard the Enterprise.
 Simmons, the star of such classic films as Guys and Dolls and Spartacus, commands the screen, searching for a conspiracy that may or may not exist.
 Anchored by her powerful performance, “The Drumhead” is a compelling reminder of just how easily facts and reality can be manipulated.

 Jonathan Del Arco

 In “I, Borg” fromSseason 5, Del Arco takes Third of Five, to a place none of his comrades had gone to before — grappling with his humanity.
 As Hugh, a Borg wrestling with increasing self-awareness, Del Arco imbues the drone castoff with a quiet dignity in one of the most critically acclaimed episodes of the series.
 Hugh’s fate ultimately becomes a source of moral debate both in “I, Borg” and when he appears again, in season seven.
 Continuing Hugh’s journey in the new Star Trek: Picard has only added to the emotional heft of one of the most unique TNG characters.

 From 178 episodes of interstellar voyages and interpersonal dramas, choosing the best guest stars from The Next Generation is tricky at best and ultimately just impossible.
 How could I leave out Howie Seago thriving and struggling with disability as the mediator Riva?
 Fionnula Flanagan as Data’s long-lost mother?
 Bebe Neuwirth with a Malcorian-human proposition for Riker?
 Ten is not enough for a show that boldly went in search of new life, new civilizations, and new stories to expand the human experience.